It happened on Sunday evening, exactly two years and four days after my first (and worst) falling-off-the-boat accident.

 Brian told Mason to get me to the truck ASAP as he finished tying off the last line, and grabbed the dock cart with the dinghy.

-Mason and I walked as quickly as possible down the main dock, with me walking on the right side of my foot.
+Mason held my arm, and walked me as quickly as possible down the main dock, with me walking on the right side of my foot.
 I felt some squeaks of pain when we got near the gate.
 When I got into the truck, the pain really started to set in.
 Brian was right behind us, manhandled the dinghy into the truck bed himself, jumped inside, and raced to the hospital.
 I was getting extremely uncomfortable by that time, and having delicious fantasies about them sticking a big, fat, dripping needle into my toe to kill the pain.

 I yelped, “Nope!
 Not gonna happen!”

 When we got inside, I got to bypass security (that wheelchair thing has its perks!) and they got me checked in and triaged really fast.
 My blood pressure was 174/90 and my pulse was 110.
 That’s because I have hypochondria, or the more politically correct term of the day – white coat syndrome.
 I was previously diagnosed with PTSD after a bad family medical incident and two years of therapy didn’t fix it.